PatrickHechler/primitive-code/README.md

         * `X00` points to the (start of the) memory block
 * definition:
     * `IP         <- IP + CMD_LEN`
-    * note that default interrupts get called with a diffrent routine
+    * note that default interrupts get called with a different routine
     * `ZW         <- MEM-ALLOC{size=128}`
         * if the memory allocation fails, the program will terminate with 127
         * the allocated memory block will not be resizable, but can be freed normally with the free interrupt or with the `IRET` command